Hassan Nasir: Death

-In 1960, he was arrested in Karachi and put in a cell in the Lahore Fort and brutally tortured till he passed away.
+In 1960, he was arrested in Karachi and put in a cell in the Lahore Fort and brutally tortured till he died.
 He died while under interrogation in Lahore Fort, a detention centre established by the Martial-Law regime of Ayub Khan.
 After his murder his mangled body was hastily buried by the police.
 The reports of torture were frightening and succeeded in halting the protests for several months.
 There was such a fervor over his martyrdom that the President Ayub Khan government had to exhume his body to attempt to prove to the prosecution point that he had committed suicide and was not tortured.
 The reason was that the government did not want to let remain anything reminding the people of Hassan Nasir.
 Today, there remains nothing of that cell, where he was killed, except a wall containing a small window.

 Hassan Nasir was brought to Lahore Fort's cell on 13 September 1960.
 On 13 November, at 12:40 pm, the Assistant Deputy Inspector General of the Criminal Investigation Department received a call from the line officer at the Lahore Fort that Hassan Nasir was found hanging in cell number 13 at 11:00 am that morning.

 On 4 December 1960, Hasan Nasir’s mother, Zahra Alamdar Hussein, arrived in Lahore from her home in Hyderabad, India.
 She witnessed the exhumation of the body in the Miani Sahib Graveyard on 12 December 1960 for the possession.
 The body suffered an advanced stage of decomposition and thus not identifiable.
 Mrs. Hussein issued a statement at the court that she did not think the body was that of Hasan Nasir’s and refused to take the possession.
 The Anarkali Police later reburied the body into an unknown grave.